whitead/symd/README.md

 pip install symd
 ```

 This does not include the MD engine, but instead includes necessary details to set-up symmetry constraints like getting affine matrices and Bravais lattice tensors.

-See [the docs](https://whitead.github.io/symd)
+## Docs & Examples

+See [the docs](https://whitead.github.io/symd) which includes the python API, examples of running simulations, and shows how the figures from the manuscript were generated.

 ## Compiling